chriskvik/modularbot-url/README.md

 Modularbot-URL
 ==============

 Simple url-parsing module for your [ModularBot](https://github.com/Xstasy/modular-bot) installation.
-This module looks for url's posted in the channel, cleanly formats them to an appropiate format, and posts the page-title in the channel.
+This module looks for url's posted in the channel and cleanly formats them to an appropiate format.
+The link with an page-title will then be posted to the channel.

 **Matching regex's**
  - http://www.google.no